Ficool

 "Phew, made it just in time," she said with a relieved grin.

 "The one and only," she declared, eyes sparkling with mischief.
 "I came straight from home to deliver this to Elsa.
-Big sis needs fresh fruits and vegetables, so I brought her these."
+She needs fresh fruits and vegetables, so I brought her these."

-She handed me the bag filled with colorful produce, vibrant and fragrant.
+She handed him the bag filled with colourful produce, vibrant and fragrant.

 "You know, it's not fair that you and Zen wouldn't let me see big sis," she pouted, crossing her arms.